mrnz/mrnz.github.io/_posts/2016-09-28-two-fonts-in-one-word.md

 <p>Two things ware very inreresting to me.</p>

-<h2>First one</h2>
+<h2>First</h2>

-<p>is a wee experiment which shows that it is possible to use two fonts in one tag - without any additional tags like SPAN.
+<p>one is a wee experiment which shows that it is possible to use two fonts in one tag - without any additional tags like SPAN.
 See example below: </p>

 <h2 class="experiment">Experiment & fun</h2>